javirub/The-New-Era-Codex/README.md

 ## 🌟 What is The New Era Codex?

 **The New Era Codex** is a comprehensive, open-source AI documentation platform designed to democratize AI knowledge across all professions.
-Whether you're a developer building AI agents, an HR professional optimizing workflows, or anyone looking to leverage AI in daily tasks, this is your go-to resource.
+Whether you're a student exploring AI, a developer building agents, a professional optimizing workflows, or anyone looking to leverage AI in daily tasks, this is your go-to resource.

 ### Why "New Era"?